peterpot/openath.github.io/_posts/2016-04-11-licence-checker.md

 It would also be really helpful if you can "like" or "share" the tool itself.

-I'd like to say a public thank-you to Richard While at England Athletics for his timely support and help with the API.
+Finally, we would like to say a public thank-you to Richard While at England Athletics for his timely support and help with the API.

 - Andy Robinson